glitch-game-club/glitch-game-club/issue_template.md

-### If your issue is not about volunteering for this project please delete all text.
+### Volunteering: If your issue is not about volunteering for this project please delete all the following text and describe your issue in full

-### Type of help offered
+### Type of help offered [more that one possible]
-eg, Subject Mentor, In person Mentor (currently only Manchester, UK), Web Design
+eg, Game Creator, Web Mentor, Front End Web Design, In person Mentor (currently only Manchester, UK)

-### Your area of interests
+### Your special area of interests
 eg, creating audio, pixel art, HTML5 game coding

-### Details of what you contribute
+### More details of what you contribute
 tell us a bit more about how we can draw on your help and any limits you have